Galaxy Macau Celebrates 30 Years Of Chinamonaco Ties With The Spectacular 'Galaxy Music Gala: A Musical Journey From Monaco To Macau'

 With a one night only performance, the melodies of the Mediterranean will resonate throughout Macau.
 This masterful evening of music and cross-cultural exchange will provide the audience with an extraordinary journey that celebrates the friendship between China and Monaco.

 Galaxy Macau, a world-class luxury integrated resort, continues to host premier international cultural and artistic events.
-Following performances by legendary tenor Plácido Domingo, renowned pianist Lang Lang, and the beloved tenor Andrea Bocelli, Galaxy Music Gala: A Musical Journey from Monaco to Macau takes the stage as yet another remarkable musical celebration that solidifies Macau's development as a“City of Performing Arts,” further enhancing its reputation as a vibrant international metropolis.
+Following performances by legendary tenor Plcido Domingo, renowned pianist Lang Lang, and the beloved tenor Andrea Bocelli, Galaxy Music Gala: A Musical Journey from Monaco to Macau takes the stage as yet another remarkable musical celebration that solidifies Macau's development as a 'City of Performing Arts,' further enhancing its reputation as a vibrant international metropolis.

 Galaxy Music Gala: A Musical Journey from Monaco to Macau